helix-coupler/resources/README.md

 Helix2, in comparison, is an on-chain vector database.
 In Helix2, names can bond (or link) with one another; bonds (or links) are vectors between names, pointing from one name to another.
 In succinct, the basic syntax for the namespace is as follows:

 1. All native objects (names, links, bonds etc) end with `:`, e.g. `alice:`, whereas `:` acts as a trailing marker.

 2. A directional bond between two names `alice:` → `bob:` is represented by `alice?bob:`.

-3. Given a bond` alice?bob:`, the origin of the bond is called a cation (`alice:`) and the end is called an anion (`bob:`).
+3. Given a bond` alice?bob:`, the source of the bond is called a cation (`alice:`) and the target is called an anion (`bob:`).

-4. Of course, a bond ` alice?bob:` can be,
+4. Further, a bond ` alice?bob:` can be,

-- Unsecure bond (= link): when `alice?bob: != bob?alice:`, i.e. when the bond between alice and bob is uni-directional and requires only alice's approval, and
+- Unsecure bond (link) → when `alice?bob: != bob?alice:`, i.e. when the bond between alice and bob is uni-directional and requires only alice's approval, and

-- Secure bond: when `alice?bob: == bob?alice:`, i.e. when the bond between alice and bob is mutual, bi-directional and requires both alice's and bob's approval.
+- Secure bond → when `alice?bob: == bob?alice:`, i.e. when the bond between alice and bob is mutual, bi-directional and requires both alice's and bob's approval.

-5. Helix2 allows for multi-bonding such that a cation can bond with multiple anions within one data structure instead of creating individual (and costlier) bonds; this structure is called a molecule.
+5. Helix2 allows for multi-bonding such that a cation can bond with multiple anions within one data structure instead of creating individual (and costlier) bonds; this structure is called a 'molecule'.
 In a molecule, individual bonds between a cation and the set of anions may either be secure or unsecure but not a mix of the two.

-6. Lastly, we can define the highest form of abstraction in the form of a polycule, which is a molecule comprising of unique bonds between a cation and a set of anions.
+6. Lastly, we can define the highest form of abstraction in the form of a 'polycule', which is a molecule comprising of unique bonds between a cation and a set of anions.
 In a polycule, individual bonds between the cation and anions may be secure, unsecure or a mix of the two.

 &nbsp;
 ![](https://raw.githubusercontent.com/helix-coupler/resources/master/helix2.png)
 &nbsp;

 PS: Note that in a heirarchical namespace such as ENS, the labels of subnodes form the leaves of the Merkle tree.
 Helix2, on the other hand, is an "inverted" Merkle tree in the sense that names are the leaves and linking is the path toward root node from the leaves.

 ## Architecture